brombal/just-install/README.md

 # Implementation notes

-This utility executes Just by spawning a child process from Node.js and passing through all stdio.
+This utility executes Just by spawning a child process from Node.js and passing through all stdio from the Just executable.
+This is necessary due to technical reasons for Windows and Yarn users, so to avoid an overly-complex installation process, it works this way for Mac and Linus users too.
-This is necessary for Windows and Yarn users, so to avoid an overly-complex installation, everybody has to do it this way.
 I don't expect this to cause any issues, but it might be worth noting.

 # MIT License